Have You Assessed Your Skills? Here’s How Having a Broad Skill Set Can Get You Hired

-Looking for a complete career chang, but you aren’t sure how your past experience might be relevant?
+Looking for a complete career change, but you aren’t sure how your past experience might be relevant?
 You are not alone.
 According to The Balance Careers, people change jobs on average 12 times over the course of their lifetime.
 The focus on having one career path throughout life can leave those of us with multiple interests a bit at a loss, as it can be tricky to see how your love of art, for example, might tie in with your enthusiasm for science.

 Top 8 Careers Where You Can Use Your Transferable Skills

 Skill Type: Interpersonal Skills

 Customer Service roles are one of the most common first jobs according to Monster, with “cashier” being the second most common first job people have before embarking on their chosen career path.
 But with so many different career paths to choose from, how can your customer service role give you the skills you need to get hired in your dream job?

 For creative jobs, you might not think that customer service experience can provide relevant skills.
 However, there are many transferable skills which can enhance your C.V. and help you bag an artistic job.
 It’s just about knowing which skills to focus on.
 Having good people skills are essential in most job roles.
 Even if you aren’t working directly with the public, employers need someone who can work as part of a team and communicate well with those around them.
 Therefore, your experience working with colleagues as part of a team, and interacting with a variety of customers, is sure to be relevant for an art or design role.

 Another two unlikely career paths which share a range of transferable skills is the care industry and marketing.
 One key ability, aside from interpersonal skills, is having excellent organisational skills.